nlenno1/moviewiki-ms3/readme_assets/testing.md

 <details>
   <summary>As an administrator, I want to be able to:</summary>

-- Do everything a Contributer can
+- Do everything a Contributor can
+    - A superuser account has the ability to update all movies on the site but not edit or delete any User Accounts.
 - Delete any Movie Profile
+    - The Delete & Update Movie buttons are found at the bottom of the Edit Movie Profile page.
 - Delete any Review
+    - Admin can delete any review from the View All Movie Reviews.
+The button is placed at the bottom of the review card.
-- Add, Modify and Delete any Genre Catagory
+- Add, Modify and Delete any Genre Category
+    - All Genre control is accessible from
 </details>
 <br>

-### Peer Review
+## Peer Review

 I requested peer review feedback from my friends, family and the Code Institute slack community.
 Below you can find any issues or suggestions from my peers and any changes I made in response to the feedback.
 All other feedback, apart that logged below, was positive.